-603(4) Mode of appointment

-- (a) Where the Returning Officer or Substitute Returning Officer is appointed by the Electoral Commissioner, the Electoral Commissioner will make arrangements for copies of the Instruments of Appointment and the declarations of the Returning Officer and Substitute Returning Officer to be displayed on the Guild Notice Board as soon as possible after such appointments have become effective, and may also cause the instruments and declaration to be published on the Guild's official website. - (b) Where the Returning Officer or Substitute Returning Officer is appointed by the Guild Council, the Secretary will make those arrangements.

-- (a) The Returning Officer shall be appointed annually. - (b) The appointment of the Returning Officer and Substitute Returning Officer shall be effective from the date of the Instrument of Appointment until the declaration of all polls for which that officer has been appointed.

-- (a) A Returning Officer and Substitute Returning Officer may resign by lodging a written resignation with the Electoral Commissioner (where the Electoral Commissioner made the appointment) or with the Secretary (where the Guild Council made the appointment). - (b) The resignation will be effective from the time and date it is received by the Electoral Commissioner or the Secretary as the case requires.

-- (a) A Returning Officer and Substitute Returning Officer may have their appointment revoked at any time by the Electoral Commissioner, where the Electoral Commissioner made the appointment. - (b) A Returning Officer and Substitute Returning Officer may have their appointment revoked at any time by the Guild Council, where the Guild Council made the appointment, provided that such a motion receives a two-thirds majority vote of the Guild Council at a meeting for which at least 48 hours' notice of the motion has been given to members of the Guild Council.

-603(8) Casual vacancies
+- 603(4) Mode of appointment - (a) Where the Returning Officer or Substitute Returning Officer is appointed by the Electoral Commissioner, the Electoral Commissioner will make arrangements for copies of the Instruments of Appointment and the declarations of the Returning Officer and Substitute Returning Officer to be displayed on the Guild Notice Board as soon as possible after such appointments have become effective, and may also cause the instruments and declaration to be published on the Guild's official website. - (b) Where the Returning Officer or Substitute Returning Officer is appointed by the Guild Council, the Secretary will make those arrangements. - 603(5) Time and duration of appointment - (a) The Returning Officer shall be appointed annually. - (b) The appointment of the Returning Officer and Substitute Returning Officer shall be effective from the date of the Instrument of Appointment until the declaration of all polls for which that officer has been appointed. - 603(6) Resignation from office - (a) A Returning Officer and Substitute Returning Officer may resign by lodging a written resignation with the Electoral Commissioner (where the Electoral Commissioner made the appointment) or with the Secretary (where the Guild Council made the appointment). - (b) The resignation will be effective from the time and date it is received by the Electoral Commissioner or the Secretary as the case requires. - 603(7) Revocation of appointment - (a) A Returning Officer and Substitute Returning Officer may have their appointment revoked at any time by the Electoral Commissioner, where the Electoral Commissioner made the appointment. - (b) A Returning Officer and Substitute Returning Officer may have their appointment revoked at any time by the Guild Council, where the Guild Council made the appointment, provided that such a motion receives a two-thirds majority vote of the Guild Council at a meeting for which at least 48 hours' notice of the motion has been given to members of the Guild Council. - 603(8) Casual vacancies